Saurabhcoder-cloud/telegram_bot/README.md

 | `WEBHOOK_SECRET` | Optional secret validated against `x-telegram-bot-api-secret-token` |
 | `PORT` | Webhook HTTP server port |
 | `BOT_NAME`, `BOT_VERSION`, `BOT_AUTHOR` | Metadata used in logs and admin notifications |

+Either `AI_API_KEY` or `OPENAI_API_KEY` must be populated with your provider secret to enable the multilingual “Ask a Tax Question” flow.
+The assistant automatically replies in the user’s chosen language when the key is present.

 ## 🔗 API integration cheatsheet
 The bot relies on TaxHelp AI’s REST API.
 Below are representative payloads used in the workflows.